 The professional coursework developed is grounded in the mission of the program and the university.
 The curriculum plan is a blended design with traditional and systems-based approaches.
 The plan embeds movement systems with professional practice and practice management themes.
 Contemporary physical therapy practice and the use of evidence-based practice are incorporated into the DPT curriculum coursework.
 The curriculum includes a combination of didactic, laboratory, service-learning, and clinical experiences which address the development of the student in cognitive, affective, and psychomotor domains.
-Course teaching methodology and instruction methods include content delivered through synchronous and asynchronous didactic lecture, standardized patient simulation, laboratory, experiential and service-learning experiences; which are then reinforced by full-time clinical experiences and framed by research evidence in the sciences of movement, clinical practice, teaching, and learning.
+Course teaching methodology and instruction methods include content delivered through synchronous and asynchronous didactic lecture, standardized patient simulation, laboratory, experiential and service-learning experiences of movement, clinical practice, teaching, and learning.
 The curriculum directly reflects the skills, professionalism, and critical reasoning necessary for entry-level, contemporary physical therapy practice and for the life-long learning and leadership desired across the span of graduates' careers.
 The three pillars of which the curriculum is built upon are: